TraekWells/personal-site/content/bookshelf/the-fifth-season.md

 _The Fifth Season_ brought back my love for reading fiction.
 I've been on a non-fiction kick for a few months now but there's nothing like a good story to take you out of the real world for a while.

 Something that stood out to me was how grim and dark this book felt as I was reading it.
-I assume it's because of the re-occurring cataclysmic events but the world is in a post-apocalyptic setting and everything just feels grimey and cloudy.
+I assume it's because of the re-occurring cataclysmic events but the world is in a post-apocalyptic-esk setting and everything just feels grimey and cloudy.

 Lastly, I hope this turns into a TV show.
 N. K. Jemison's built an incredible world on paper and I couldn't imagine how fantastic it would be on screen.